-Our Customers are eager to become employed and have the proper supports in place to help them transition into a competitive work environment where they can continue to build on their successes and grow within a company.
+Our participants are eager to become employed and have the proper supports in place to help them transition into a competitive work environment where they can continue to build on their successes and grow within a company.
 Discover how hiring people with disabilities can benefit your business, including:

 - Gaining access to an increased hiring pool

 - Positively impacting the retention of existing employees